navajogit/autoventoy/README.md

 ### Removing the Ventoy Secure Boot key from PC

 When you install Ventoy with the default Secure Boot option, the first time you boot from that USB your computer asks you to accept a Ventoy “key” (a small certificate).
-This is normal and harmless — it’s just the way Secure Boot allows Ventoy to run.
+This is normal and harmless — it’s just the way to run Ventoy with Secure Boot enabled.

 But maybe later you decide you don’t want that key on your computer anymore.
 Deleting it is easy — Ventoy provides a special ISO file just for that.